vvnechyporenko/MarvelDiscovery/README.md

 In case you want to change the project setup like Marvel API keys:

-Get your own keys from http://developer.marvel.com Inside src/Constants, change ApiPrivateKey and ApiPublicKey with your owen keys.
+Get your own keys from http://developer.marvel.com Inside src/Constants, change ApiPrivateKey and ApiPublicKey with your own keys.